- Details

 Railroad: Detroit Terminal Railroad Company

-Detroit Terminal Railroad Logo The Detroit Terminal Railroad was a belt line around central Detroit which connected various industrial facilities on the ring around Detroit, including Chrysler plants on the Detroit River east of downtown, the Ford Highland Park plant and Rouge Works in Dearborn.
+The Detroit Terminal Railroad was a belt line around central Detroit which connected various industrial facilities on the ring around Detroit, including Chrysler plants on the Detroit River east of downtown, the Ford Highland Park plant and Rouge Works in Dearborn.
 The railroad was jointly owned by the Grand Trunk Western (50%) and Vanderbilt roads (Michigan Central and Lake Shore, each 25%).
 Most of the railroad was built between 1912 and 1914.
 In the 1980's the line started to be dismantled.
-The only section retained today is from North Yard (Detroit) to a newer Chrysler Plant near East Jefferson Avenue.
+The only sections retained today is from North Yard (Detroit) to a newer Chrysler Plant near East Jefferson Avenue, and a short section between the CSX and an industrial park at Wyoming Avenue in Dearborn.

 Built: 1905 as a joint venture between 3 railroads.